bishely/one-button-spotify/README.md

 I'm no expert coder, just a tinkerer who likes to play around with things.
 With that in mind, there are some parts of my code that probably don't operate the way they *should* (ie - the way a more experienced Python coder would do them).
 I'm listing them here in case you, dear reader, want to take a look and tell me how to do it right.

 - [ ] The `spotDevices` function calls Spotipy's `devices` function, then does an overcomplicated bit of jiggery-pokery to get the ID associated with the device name stored in `spot_connect_device_name`.
 I'm aware that Spotipy's `devices` function already returns a dictionary with all the details I could possibly need, but I couldn't find a clean way of getting `id` for a given `name`, so I ended up using a for loop to create a second dictionary that only stores pairs of those values.
-I'd really appreciate someone explaining if there's a better way around this.
+I'd really appreciate someone explaining if (as I assume) there is a better way to do this.